Interactive Map of Assessment Centers

 In the Spring of 2022, Idaho Department of Juvenile Corrections partnered with the National Assessment Center (NAC) Association to ensure grant projects established under this funding are evidence-based investments.
 “The National Assessment Center Association (NAC) guides a partnership of assessment centers that advance best-practice through advocacy, education, technical assistance, and community engagement.”

-The Assessment Center Framework
+Assessment Center Informational Documents

 Contact the Project Manager